wp-plugins/pwebcontact/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.0.13 =
+To use auto-updates in PRO version setup Download ID in main settings of this plugin.
+If you have bought the PRO version after April 2015 then you need to get Download ID from your account at our website.

 = 2.0.0 =
 New version with redesingned CSS structure.
 After upgrade FREE version you will lost predefined styles, but you will get many other options form PRO version, like layouts.
 After upgrade PRO version you will get new pretty themes and customizer.